-As unpredictable and stressful as these past few years have been for everyone, for government workers, there may be one notable silver lining.
-For the first time, many governments that were solely functioning in an in-person capacity were forced to switch to a paperless, internet based remote capacity.
+As unpredictable and stressful as the past few years have been for everyone, when it comes to government workers, there is one notable silver lining.
+For the first time, many governments that were solely functioning in an in-person capacity were forced to switch to a paperless, internet based remote capacity at the height of the pandemic.

 What is the ADA?

-The Americans with Disabilities Act is a law that has been repurposed over the years with the intention of ensuring that disabled people are not discriminated against, “in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.”
+What is ADA compliance?
+The Americans with Disabilities Act is a law that has been repurposed over the years with the intention of ensuring that disabled people are not discriminated against within their community, “in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.”

-If a public entity fails to make a disabled community member feel included, they can file an ADA complaint which will get passed to DOJ regulators and could result in a legal case being brought forward.
+If a public entity fails to make a disabled community member feel included, they can file an ADA complaint which will get passed to DOJ regulators and could result in a legal case being brought forward in court.

-While your local government has likely considered the ADA in many aspects of your physical infrastructure such as ramp requirements, many localities have overlooked the importance of web accessibility for disabled constituents.
+While your local government has likely considered the ADA in many aspects of your physical infrastructure such as ramp requirements for disabled community members and senior citizens, many localities have overlooked the importance of web accessibility for disabled constituents.
 Failure to comply by standards for disabled community members with hearing or visual disabilities could result in legal troubles for your local government.

-Generally, past ADA lawsuits have been brought against private organizations and public entities as a result of not meeting the website standards laid out in the Web Content Accessibility Guidelines (WCAG).
+Generally, past ADA lawsuits have been brought against private organizations and public entities as a result of not meeting ADA compliance for website standards laid out in the Web Content Accessibility Guidelines (WCAG).

 WCAG breaks down website compliance action items into the following categories: